mathematicalthinking/encompass/UPGRADE_NOTES.md

 - **Mixins** - as documented elsewhere, I'm in the process of eliminating these and double-checking others' work on removing these from components, etc.
 - **Routes** - haven't upgraded these as yet (11/22/2024).
 They seem to work fine but should be upgraded to modern Ember.
 - **Serializers** - upgraded
-- **Services** - upgraded as documented elsewhere in this document.
+- **Services** - Some are upgraded; some were removed.
+Some still need to be upgraded.
-- **Styles** - everything seems to work, although they could be upgraded to more modern best practice.
+- **Styles** - everything seems to work, although they could be upgraded to more modern best practices.
 I'll leave that work for someone with more expertise in CSS and related technologies.
 - **Templates** - as documented elsewhere, I've been moving the component templates into app/components as they are upgraded.
 I've also been deleting templates that are unused.
 Other types of templates are still in need of upgrading.

 ## Removal of mixins